-Nelson is known for its arts and crafts, the Saturday market and the various festivals taking place throughout the year.
-The region has a large community of working artists, especially a lot of good painters and woodworkers, whose works and workshops can be visited on walking and driving trails through town and the region.
+With just over 45,000 in population Nelson really punches above its weight in comparison to other New Zealand smaller cities.
+The region is known for its arts and crafts, its markets and the various festivals taking place throughout the year.
+The area has a large community of working artists, especially a lot of good painters and woodworkers, whose works and workshops can be visited on walking and driving trails through town and the region.

 The beauty of the region, the flourishing art scene, the quality restaurants and the availability of good, healthy food, good schools and health care attract many people to the area to live, work and play.